-By teaching theology, I fell I am educating my students in the most important subject, their eternal salvation.
+By teaching theology, I feel I am educating my students in the most important subject, their eternal salvation.
 Students let you into their lives and that's an honour and privilege.

 Father Patrick Fulton, CSB is grateful for the Basilians’ help throughout his life and through their generosity he gained a new perspective on religious life.
 His priestly ministry has focused on the high school apostolate, where he hopes to develop his students’ talents and gifts so God can use them in ways they never imagined.

 “By teaching theology, I feel I am educating my students in the most important subject, their eternal salvation.
 Students let you into their lives and that’s an honour and privilege,” he said.

 Patrick is the eldest of three children born to Robin and Mary Lou Fulton and was raised in Peachland, British Columbia.
 The family attended Mass at a small, rural parish that met in a converted garage each Sunday.
 The family’s involvement with the church was an integral part of his childhood.

 The Fulton family first benefitted from the Basilians’ generosity when his mother approached Father Brian Sweeney, CSB, principal of Immaculata Catholic High School, a local diocesan Catholic school run by the Basilian Fathers.
 She wanted to send Patrick to the school, but the tuition of $100 month was unaffordable.
 His mother and Father Sweeney agreed that Patrick could attend on a pay what you can basis.
 “The Basilians were very generous to my family and I’m very grateful for this,” he said.

 Father Fulton admits that he was not a stellar student in high school.
 He was easily distracted and not that interested in school, although he did enjoy challenging his religion teacher, Father Gordon Walker, CSB.
 However, he believes this makes him sympathetic to his students who struggle in the classroom today.